 Access Controls (§164.312(a)(1))

 You must implement technical policies and procedures allowing only authorized persons to access ePHI.
-The four implementation specifications under this standard are:
+The four implementation specifications under this standard require careful configuration across all systems handling patient data:

 Audit Controls (§164.312(b))